-The recent outbreak of the coronavirus, also known as COVID-19, has spread across the globe and is impacting worldwide economic activity.
-COVID-19 has not substantially impacted the operations of the Group and its core operations.
+The directors expect the Company to acquire solar parks and continue the Group's footprint of net MW increase to the portfolio, the financial statements have been prepared on a going concern basis.
+The Directors are of the opinion that the Company has sufficient cash flows to continue to meet its obligations and there is no intention to wind up the Company.
+The outbreak of the corona virus, also known as "COVID-19", has spread across the globe and is impacting worldwide economic activity.
+COVID-19 has not substantially impacted the operations of the Company and its core operations.